idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - [How managers get stuck](https://medium.com/@skamille/how-do-managers-get-stuck-b6ec9ecd1da1)
 - [The managers path](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897) - This book feels like it lacks "complete" mental models, but it's the only book of it's kind - so it's the best there is!
 - [Elided Branches](http://www.elidedbranches.com/) - Blog on engineering management.
-- [I.M Wright's Hard Code](https://imwrightshardcode.com) - Engineering Managment from Microsoft, covers most topics.
+- [I.M Wright's Hard Code](https://imwrightshardcode.com) - Engineering Management from Microsoft, covers most topics.

 ### Great books